 Example 9: Relations Diagram

 This Mind Map sample represents the factors of the sales problems and relationships between them in the form of Relations Diagram that is a perfect tool used to find a solution to any problem having complex causal relationships.
 The factors are depicted in the rounded boxes, the relationships are represented as arrows connecting the corresponding boxes.
 One of two connected boxes represents a 'cause' and another one is an 'effect', so each arrow extends from the element that influences to that one that is influenced.
 The multiple relationships are represented in the diagram.
-At this, the same box can be connected with one or several boxes.
+In this case, the same box can be connected with one or more boxes.
 All these problem's factors were previously outlined in the application's Brainstorming mode and then step-by-step related to each other.
 Being designed in ConceptDraw MINDMAP software, this Mind Map can be easily exported to the Relations Diagram and automatically opened in ConceptDraw DIAGRAM software for further using.

 Example 10: Risk Diagram (Process Decision Program Chart)